snowood1/BERT-ENN/README.md

-3. To train ENN models from scratch by yourselves:
+3. To train ENN models from scratch:

 **Baselines**